-How successful a credit union is at making money has an effect on its safety and soundness.
-A credit union can retain its earnings, boosting its capital buffer, or use them to address problematic loans, potentially making the credit union more resilient in times of trouble.
-Conversely, losses take away from a credit union's ability to do those things.
+A credit union's earnings performance affects its long-term survivability.
+A credit union can retain its earnings, boosting its capital cushion, or use them to address problematic loans, potentially making the credit union more resilient in times of trouble.
+Obviously, credit unions that are losing money have less ability to do those things.

-The credit union had an earnings ratio of 15.00 percent in our test, better than the average for all credit unions, suggesting that it's outperforming its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, a sign that it's beating its peers in this area.